Quick Start

 - Agent - uses an orchestrating LLM to run multi-turn interactions with the target agent (useful for complex tasks)

-For more complex workflows, you can chain multiple operations together with the visual chain builder.
+For more complex workflows, you can chain multiple operations together.
 See Semantic Operations for details.

 Step 7: Enable Interception (Optional)

-To see the traffic between the agent and its LLM backend:
+To see the traffic between the agent and its LLM backend, open the

 - Select your node